mattpitkin/lancstro/README.md

 [options.package_data]
 # any data files to include in the package (lancsrto shows they are in the
-# lancstro packge and then the paths are given)
+# lancstro package and then the paths are given)
 lancstro =
     data/office_numbers.txt
 ```

 For a list of the standard "classifiers" that you can add see [here](https://pypi.org/classifiers/).

-In this project we have added some "data" files that come bundled with the package.
-It is not
+In this project, we have added a "data" file that come bundled with the package.
+It is not required
-required to include data in your package.
+to include data in your package.

 #### Adding a package version

 In the above case the package version is set manually in the `setup.cfg` file.
 It is up to you how
-you define the version string, but it is often good to used [Semantic
+you define the version string, but it is often good to use [Semantic
 Versioning](https://semver.org/).
 In this format the version consists of three full-stop separated
 numbers: MAJOR.MINOR.PATCH.